CorradoRossi/CorradoRossi/README.md

 [![medium badge](https://img.shields.io/badge/@corradorossi-black?style=flat&logo=medium)](https://medium.com/@corradorossi)

 - 🔭 I'm currently **working on passion projects and am available for the right opportunities!**
-- 🌱 I was most recently **working on building the future of meetings with @macrohq where I remain an advisor!**
+- 🌱 I was most recently **building the future of meetings with @macrohq where I remain an advisor!**
 - 🤔 I’m looking for **places and people with whom I can collaborate and co-create awesome communities!**
 - 💬 Ask me about **my collection of Kiesel Allan Holdsworth headless electric guitars!.**
 - 📫 How to reach me: [Twitter](https://twitter.com/metastash)